tmobile/magentaA11y/_checklist-native/stepper.md

   name:  |
     Purpose is clear and matches visible label
   role:  |
-    Identifies as a button in iOS and "double tap to activate" in Android
+    Identifies as a button in iOS and button or "double tap to activate" in Android
-  group: |
+  value: |
-    n/a
+    Expresses the stepper value
   state: |
-    Expresses its state and stepper value (disabled/dimmed)
+    Expresses its state (disabled/dimmed)

 settings:
   text resize: |